Navigating the map

 Click to open a panel with available layers (see image below).
 Layers are country dependent and may change from one to another.

-Hide/show other available layers by cheking/unchecking the appropiate cell.
+- Hide/show other available layers by cheking/unchecking the appropriate cell.
 Layers are country dependent and not always available.
 Among others, you may:

 Coordinates associated to your current observation.
 It will be those linked to the pre-determined site, or the exact coordinates of your observation if you are using the red marker.